Mindfulness-Based Healthcare and Human Services

-is now offering an Advanced Certificate in Mindfulness-Based Occupational Therapy
+offering an Advanced Certificate in Mindfulness-Based Healthcare and Human Services

-(MBOT) to prepare licensed healthcare professionals to meet the complex needs of the
+(MBHHS) to prepare healthcare and human service professionals to meet the complex

 - Skilled Faculty with Advanced Training

-The MBOT Program has assembled a skilled teaching team that integrates strong practice backgrounds with unique interests, experiences, and social and cultural perspectives.
+The MBHHS Program has assembled a skilled teaching team that integrates strong practice backgrounds with unique interests, experiences, and social and cultural perspectives.

 - Convenient Online Courses